Privacy Policy

 13. Children’s Privacy

-Our Services are not intended for users under the age of 16.
-We do not knowingly collect data related to children under 16.
-If you believe we hold information about a child without parental consent, please contact us so we can delete it.
+Our Services are intended for business users and are not aimed at anyone under 18 years of age.
+We do not knowingly collect personal data from children.
+If you believe that a child has provided us with information, please contact us and we will remove it promptly.

 14. Changes to This Privacy Policy